NoosWare/rapp_beginner_tutorials/cpp/README.md

 For each example you'll end up with an executable in your `build` directory.
 If you're having trouble building the examples, feel free to chat with us on gitter.

-## Getting available services:
+## A simple cloud call:

 Lets make a call to available services class.
-The construct parameter is a callback functor, e.g., a *lambda* or *std::function*.
+The construct parameter is a callback functor, e.g., a *lambda* or `std::function`.
-It will receive an `std::vector<std::pair<std::string, std::string>>` which is a vector of pairs fo strings, the first string in the pair naming the service, and the second one defining the URL of the service.
+It will receive an `std::vector<std::pair<std::string, std::string>>` which is a vector of pairs f strings, the first string in the pair naming the service, and the second one defining the URL of the service.

 For more details, see: `rapp/cloud/available_services.hpp`